trilobiet/doabapi/README.md

 # Prism widget for Directory of Open Access Books (DOAB)

-Use this JSON API or widget on your web pages to show peer review process information for publishers and titles.
+Use this widget on your web pages to show peer review process information for publishers and titles.

 ## Response format JSON or HTML

-The JSON API provides requested data in JSON format.
+The JSON Widget API provides requested data in JSON format.
 This JSON data can be further processed for display in any client application or web site.

 Alternatively one can choose to request a fully formatted and styled HTML widget.